A symmetry-protected topological optical lattice clock: A spectroscopic probe of the topological phase transition

 We show in \fig{phase}-(b) that $x(T)$ can be used to probe topological phases of the SSH model, i.e., In fact, the quantity $x(T)$ is equivalent to the ``mean displacement''(MD), a bulk observable that can be used as a marker of topological phases\cite{rudner09prl,cardano17natcomm,maffei18njp}.
 The MD has been used to measure winding numbers in twisted photons\cite{cardano17natcomm}, and can be used to study the topological properties of more complicated models\cite{maffei18njp}.

 The simple limiting cases when the system is totally dimerized, with $\Omega_B\neq0,~\Omega_A=0$ and $\Omega_A\neq0,~\Omega_B=0$, can serve to illustrate the distinct behaviors in the two different topological phases.
-In the former case, or the topologically non-trivial phase, the atom performs standard Rabi oscillations in the sideband transition $I_y(t)= \sin(\Omega_B t)/2$ and therefore $x(T)/a_L=(1-\cos(\Omega_B T))/2$; while in the latter case, or the topologically trivial phase, only the carrier transition is driven, thus atoms remain localized at their initial sites and thus $I_y(t)=x(T)=0$.
+In the former case, the NT phase, the atom performs standard Rabi oscillations in the sideband transition $I_y(t)= \sin(\Omega_B t)/2$ and therefore $x(T)/a_L=(1-\cos(\Omega_B T))/2$; while in the latter case, the T phase, only the carrier transition is driven, thus atoms remain localized at their initial sites and thus $I_y(t)=x(T)=0$.